BananasFoster623/python-challenge/README.md

 # Code Descriptions

 ## General
-Every main.py file uses the csv and pathlib libraries for importing data.
+Every main.py file uses the csv and pathlib libraries for importing data, and that occurs before step 1 in each of the sections below.

 ## PyBank
 This script does the following: